lectureStudio/moodle-local_sync_service/README.md

 Usage:
 * Tested on Moodle version 3.11.4. and 4.0.2.
 * Usage of the "REST (returning JSON)"- web service protocol.
-* To install the plugin, unzip the archive and copy the folder "sync_service" into the directory "\server\moodle\local".
+* To install the plugin, you may use the in-build plugin installation interface.
+Or you can unzip the archive and copy the folder "sync_service" into the directory "\server\moodle\local".
 Afterwards restart Moodle, log-in as an admin and follow the installation process.
 * To use the added fuctions, either enable and use the added external service (file upload and file download must be allowed) or create a new external service.